qgis/QGIS-Documentation/docs/training_manual/spatial_databases/simple_feature_model.rst

 table.
 Also, we should try editing / adding / deleting records and then performing select queries in the database to see how the data has changed.

-To load a PostGIS layer in QGIS, use the :menuselection:`Layer --> Add PostGIS Layers` menu option or toolbar button:
+To load a PostgreSQL layer in QGIS, use the :menuselection:`Layer --> Add PostgreSQL Layers` menu option or toolbar button:

   |addPostgisLayer|